siyingxie/VCR_infant/readme.md

 # Visual Category Representations in the Infant Brain
 This repository provides MATLAB example codes used in the study "Visual category representations in the infant brain (_"VCR_infant"_ in short)".

-To clone this repository to local, please use:
+To clone this repository to local, on local terminal please type:
 ```sh
 git clone https://github.com/siyingxie/VCR_infant.git
 ```

 ## Demo codes

-_Here are six exmaples corresponding to the six main analyses in the study._

 #### IMPORTANT: To run the demo codes, a [LIBSVM] toolbox is required.
 Please see the "Dependency" and "Installation" sections for details.

+Here are six exmaples corresponding to the six main analyses in the study.

 - Decode object categories in time (runtime: ~ 2 min)
     ```sh